West Walk, Forest of Bere

 This part of the forest is also home to a small woodland play area

-Known to some as Hundred Acre Wood, West Walk is actually part of The Forest of Bere, an ancient landscape that once stretched uninterrupted across much of Southern Hampshire.
-Today, you will find miles of easy, marked woodland trails as well as an excellent children’s playground and picnic area.
+West Walk is part of The Forest of Bere, an ancient forested landscape that once stretched uninterrupted across much of Southern Hampshire.
+Today, in what remains of the forest, you will find miles of woodland trails waiting to be explored, as well as a children’s playground and picnic area.

 The Route